History of the floppy disk: The 5¼-inch minifloppy

 According to Massaro, Adkisson proposed a smaller size and began working with cardboard mockups before the Wang meeting.
 George Sollman suggests the size was the average of existing tape drives of the era.
-It is an urban legend that the physical size came about when they met with Wang at a bar in Boston; when he was asked what size would be appropriate, Wang pointed to a cocktail napkin—there was no such meeting.
+It is an urban legend that the physical size came about when they met with Wang at a bar in Boston, and that when asked what size would be appropriate, Wang pointed to a cocktail napkin—there was no such meeting.

 The new drive of this size stored 98.5 KB, later increased to 110 KB by adding five tracks.

 The 5¼ drive was considerably less expensive than 8-inch drives, and soon started appearing on CP/M machines.

 Shugart's initial 5.25" drive was the 35-track, single-sided SA-400, which was widely used in many early microcomputers, and which introduced the 34-pin interface that would become an industry standard.
 It could be used with either a hard or soft sectored controller, and storage capacity was listed as 90k (single density) or 113k (double density).
 The drive went on sale in late 1976 at a list price of $400, with a box of ten disks at $60.
 The new, smaller disk format was taken up quickly, and by 1978 ten different manufacturers were producing 5¼-inch drives.
 At one point, Shugart was producing 4,000 drives a day, but their ascendancy was short-lived; the company's fortunes declined in the early 1980s.
 Part of this was due to their failure to develop a reliable 80-track drive, increasing competition, and the loss of several lucrative contracts—Apple by 1982 had switched to using cheaper Alps drive mechanisms in their computers, and IBM chose Tandon as their sole supplier of disk drives for the PC.
 By 1977 Shugart had been purchased by Xerox, who closed the operations in 1985 and sold the brand to a third party.